 You will be reimbursed fully for the assessment fee if you are assessed to be severely disabled.
 If you are assessed to have mild/moderate disability, you may still be eligible for mild/moderate disability assistance schemes like the Home Caregiving Grant and Foreign Domestic Worker Levy Concession for Persons with Disabilities.

 Can I see my own doctor or therapist to be assessed for CareShield Life claim eligibility?
-What assessments are accepted?

 Will cognitive impairments be better recognised under the revised disability assessment framework?
 Does this mean someone with dementia will automatically qualify for CareShield Life?